hydricmedia/STHTTPRequest/README.md

 -   900 lines of Objective-C you can understand
 -   runs on iOS 5+ and Mac OS X 10.7+
 -   just drag and drop .h and .m in your project
--   pod 'STHTTPRequest' in CocoaPods
+-   pod 'HMHTTPRequest' in CocoaPods
 -   new BSD license

 ##### ... yet powerful